 The Securities Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA) have cautioned customers to be aware of “bonus credits” offered to financial advisors for selling certain variable annuity products.

-If your broker did not explain this to you, you could be entitled to compensation and should call our variable investment fraud attorney at the Wolper Law Firm at 800.931.8452.
+If your broker did not explain this to you, you could be entitled to compensation and should call our variable investment fraud attorney at the Wolper Law Firm, P.A. at 800.931.8452.

 You must be given full disclosure of the possible risks and implications of investing in variable annuities.
 Failing to let you know about them is a violation of FINRA rules.
 Our variable fraud attorneys can help.